vietpham94/idfood-server-wp/wp-content/plugins/premium-addons-for-elementor/readme.txt

 Now, you can make your columns, widgets or any selector you want the same height with just ONE click using [Elementor Equal Height feature](https://premiumaddons.com/docs/elementor-column-equal-height/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme) in section settings -> Advanced tab.

 ### Elementor Pre-made Templates
 NEW: Ever-growing [Elementor Section Templates Library](https://premiumaddons.com/premium-templates-for-elementor/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme) Available on both Premium Addons Free and PRO versions.
 Browse, preview, and insert the template you like in your page/post with just ONE click.
+You can also select to insert the templates without media files (images, videos, etc.) to prevent overloading your WordPress Media Library with large files.

 ### Elementor Lottie Animations Integration
 You can now use [Lottie Animations in ALL our Elementor widgets](https://premiumaddons.com/elementor-lottie-animations-section-addon/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme).
 Whatever widget that have an image or icon option now have also the option to add a Lottie animation.
 Lottie animations are open source, lightweight and available for free, Use them now to make your Elementor pages more eye-catching.